-NOTE: If the data is recorded in Binary format it will require a translation program that utilizes the LORD Sensing MIP Data Communications Protocol (DCP) to make it user- readable.
+NOTE If the data is recorded in Binary format it will require a translation program that utilizes the LORD Sensing MIP Data Communications Protocol (DCP) to make it userreadable.

-Figure 13 -Data Recording
+Figure 13.
+Data Recording

-- 4. To end recording press the Arm Recording button again, and select OK in the confirmation prompt window. - 5.
+- 4. To end recording press the Arm Recording button and select OK in the confirmation prompt window. - 5.
 Select the Stop Streaming icon to end sampling. - 6.
 Use the red "X" in the upper right of the sensor monitoring window to exit monitoring mode.

-3 Sensor Measurements
+4. Sensor Measurements

-The 3DM-GX5-45 block diagram (Figure 14 - 3DM-GX5-45 Block Diagram) describes its primary hardware components and internal configuration.
-Integrated Micro-Electro-Mechanical System (MEMS) sensors within the 3DM-GX5-45 are collectively known as the Inertial Measurement Unit (IMU) and include tri- axial gyroscopes (gyros), tri- axial accelerometers, tri- axial magnetometers, and a pressure altimeter.
+The 3DM-CX5-GNSS/INS block diagram (Figure 14: 3DM-CX5-GNSS/INS Block Diagram) describes its primary hardware components and internal configuration.
+Integrated Micro-Electro-Mechanical System (MEMS) sensors within the 3DM-CX5-GNSS/INS are collectively known as the Inertial Measurement Unit (IMU) and include tri- axial gyroscopes (gyros), tri- axial accelerometers, tri- axial magnetometers, and a pressure altimeter.

 This technology provides direct measurements of acceleration, angular rate, magnetic field, pressure, Delta-theta (change in angular rate), and Delta-velocity (change in velocity).
 Temperature and pressure sensors provide environmental information for measurement compensation and altitude estimations.
-GNSS information can be read directly and is also used in the computed navigation estimations on the 3DM-GX5-45.
+GNSS information can be read directly and is also used in the computed navigation estimations.
+Information can be read directly but is not used internally for attitude or navigation estimations on the 3DM-CX5-GNSS/INS.

-Computed estimations for position, velocity, and attitude (PVA) are available outputs on the 3DM-GX5-45.
-To achieve these estimations, the MEMS sensors and GNSS solution are blended together in a looselycoupled Extended Kalman Filter on a dedicated filter processor.
+Computed estimations for position, velocity, and attitude (PVA) are available outputs on the 3DM-CX5-GNSS/INS.
+To achieve these estimations, the MEMS sensors and GNSS solution are blended together in a loosely- coupled Extended Kalman Filter on a dedicated filter processor.
 Additional user settings such as measurement filtering, biasing, and tolerance values offer adjustments for specific applications.

-Figure 14 -3DM-GX5-45 Block Diagram
+Figure 14.
+3DM-CX5-GNSS/INS Block Diagram

-3.1 Direct Sensor Measurements (IMU Outputs)
+4.1 Direct Sensor Measurements (IMU Outputs)